also known as: Bus pass - older people, Disabled bus pass.

 Northumberland County Council participates in the government's

-national scheme entitles passholders who are resident in England to free
+scheme entitles passholders who are resident in England to free

-off-peak travel on local bus services throughout
+off-peak travel on local bus services throughout England.
+The

-concessionary travel pass: eligible older people and people
+eligible older people and people with a disability.

 - Anyone born before 6th April 1950 (men and women);